supertypeai/articles/technicalwriting.md

             3. Separate your development and production dependencies.

-### Pedagogical Strategies
+### Rule of thumb
 > 'I apologize for such a long letter - I didn't have time to write a short one.'
-> -- Mark Twain
+> – Mark Twain

-1. Almost always rewrite your introduction after you've completed the rest of the article.
+1. Introduction comes last: Almost always rewrite your introduction after you've completed the rest of the article.
 It's easier to write an introduction after you've written the rest of the article.
 You have opportunities to assert your key points, and use the introduction to summarize your arguments and conclusions _because_ you have completed the article.

 2. The 25% rule: In most articles, you could remove the first 25% of the article and it would still have 100% information retention.
 The first 25% of most articles is padded with generic opening remarks.
 In the data science industry, the first 25% of most articles is usually about how we're all living in an era of big data with an ever-increasing rate of new tools, innovations, yada yada.
 It's a generic opening remark that isn't necessary.
+Whatever your first thought is, there almost certainly is a better way of formulating it using a more concise approach.
+Everytime you write your first draft of an article, ask yourself if you could have removed the first 25% of the article, or made it 25% shorter, with perfect information retention.
+If you can, you should.

 3. Staying on-topic: It's easy to write a highly elaborate article, with lots of citations and references, and plenty of examples without actually answering the question.
 It's easy to write an article that is 100% on-topic, but 0% useful.
 It's also easy to write an article that is 100% useful, but 0% on-topic.
 You may want to solicit feedback early on in the writing process to ensure you're staying on-topic.
 You want to produce an outline for your article or content to solicit feedback from your editor before writing the article.